itnproducoes/openheart/README.md

 **Setting up the Pico**

-**Warning: demo version.**
+IMPORTANT: First, download the firmware image from the link [flash_nuke](https://github.com/DUSTINODELLOFFICIAL/openheart/blob/main/buid/flash_nuke.uf2) to remove any unnecessary files stored from previous Pico versions.

-Download the firmware image from this link [openheart.uf2](https://github.com/DUSTINODELLOFFICIAL/openheart/blob/main/buid/openheart30DEMO.uf2) from the /build folder and flash it to the Pico by connecting it to the computer while holding down the BOOTSEL button.
-It will appear as a storage device — simply drag the UF2 file onto it.
-When the storage device automatically disconnects, it will be ready for use.
+Flash the firmware onto the Pico by connecting it to the computer while holding down the BOOTSEL button.
+It will appear as a storage device simply drag the UF2 file onto it.
+The storage device will disconnect automatically.

+Now, download the firmware image from this link [openheart.uf2](https://github.com/DUSTINODELLOFFICIAL/openheart/blob/main/buid/openheart30DEMO.uf2) and flash it onto the Pico by repeating the procedure already described.

 **Installation examples here** [Here](https://github.com/DUSTINODELLOFFICIAL/openheart/tree/main/example).